Serum sickness-like reaction

 - Neurological disturbances and inflammations

-This is usually a clinical diagnosis based on the history of medication exposure, timing after exposure and clinical features.
+The diagnosis of serum sickness-like reaction is usually clinical based on the history of medication exposure, timing after exposure and clinical features.
 Tests may be performed to exclude true serum sickness and possible complications such as kidney involvement.
 No circulating immune complexes are identified.

 The probable causative medication should be ceased, if not already.
 Treatment is usually only required for symptom relief.
 Antihistamines and oral corticosteroids have often been given, but there is no evidence that these are helpful.